In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 Research suggests starting treatment with a higher CD4 count.

-In early November, the U.S. Department of Health and Human Services (DHHS) issued changes to its gui
+In early November, the U.S. Department of Health and Human Services (DHHS) issued changes to its guidelines for HIV treatment.

 Researchers in Japan and Britain are exploring a new way to control diabetes—and it doesn't involve a pill.
 Chamomile tea, they say, red...

-Most doctors and nurses make life with HIV much easier, providing therapies, answers and unlimited T
+Most doctors and nurses make life with HIV much easier, providing therapies, answers and unlimited TLC.

-Now available for people starting their first HIV-drug combo: the protease inhibitor (PI) Prezista (
+Now available for people starting their first HIV-drug combo: the protease inhibitor (PI) Prezista (darunavir).

-A new question is sparking interest in HIV research: Can HIV be stopped by infusing white blood cell
+A new question is sparking interest in HIV research.

 Turn off utility bill blues this winter.